Windmilling clusters of active quadrupoles

 \subsection{Particle Model}

 A sketch of two of the simulation particles used is shown in Figure ~\ref{fig:simmodel}.
 These were constructed using a rigid-body approach: each individual simulation particle consists of multiple interaction sites, but the translational and rotational equations of motion are only integrated for the particle center, from which the new positions of the sites are then derived.
-The particles consist of two steric repulsive spheres of diameter $\sigma$ (grey), which are modeled using the Weeks-Chandler-Anderson (WCA) repulsion\cite{Anderson71}, making the resulting particle apect ratio $2:1$.
+The particles consist of two steric repulsive spheres of diameter $\sigma$ (gray), which are modeled using the Weeks-Chandler-Anderson (WCA) repulsion\cite{Anderson71}, making the resulting particle apect ratio $2:1$.
 The WCA potential is given by:

 where $r$ is the distance between the interaction site centres, with a cut-off distance $r_{c}=2^{1 / 6} \sigma$, $\epsilon = 1$ is the repulsion energy scale, which corresponds to the chosen energy unit $k_BT = 1$.
 Furthermore, each particle is active in the sense of the active Brownian particle model: a fixed self-propulsive force, with resulting velocity $v_0$, is applied along the director (orange), which is parallel to the long axis of the particle.
-To create the quadrupolar interaction, two magnetic dipole interaction sites are situated in the centers of each dumbbell component, with the magnetic dipole $\mu$ pointing towards the particle center (blue).
+To create the quadrupolar interaction, two magnetic dipole interaction sites are situated in the centers of each dumbbell component, with the magnetic dipole $\vec{\mu}$ pointing towards the particle center (blue).
 The dipolar interaction between two interaction sites $m$ and $n$ is calculated as:

-where $\vec{r}_{mn}$ is the separation between two sites, $\mu_m$ is the dipole moment on site $m$.
+where $\vec{r}_{mn}$ is the separation between two sites, $\hat{\mu}_m$ is the unit vector co-aligned with dipole moment on site $m$ and $\lambda$ is defined as in Subsection \ref{subsec:model}.
 Each dumbbell carries two such dipole moments, at a distance of $\sigma$.
 As will be explored in the following subsection, the net interaction results in a two-particle ground state as shown in Figure ~\ref{fig:simmodel}.